pha4ge/hAMRonization/README.md

 This repo contains the hAMRonization module and CLI parser tools combine the outputs of disparate antimicrobial resistance gene detection tools into a single unified format.

-This is an implementation of the hAMRonization AMR detection specification scheme:
+This is an implementation of the hAMRonization AMR detection specification scheme.

 ## Installation

-This tool can be installed directly from pip (python>=3.7) without cloning the repo.
+This tool requires python>=3.7 and can be installed directly from pip without cloning the repo.

 ```
 pip install git+https://github.com/pha4ge/hAMRonization
 ```

-Alternatively just clone the repo and run pip within it:
+Or just clone the repo and run pip:

 ```
 git clone https://github.com/pha4ge/hAMRonization